Asian Tempest Garlic

 Inventory, lb : 0

-Asian Tempest garlic is available in the spring through the fall.
+Asian Tempest garlic is available spring through fall.

-Asian Tempest garlic is native to South Korea, and was first brought to the United States by a man named Horace Shaw.
-Shaw and his wife, both garlic enthusiasts and acquaintances of well-known garlic grower John Swenson, stumbled upon a farm selling garlic near their Adams, Oregon home.
-The farmer was a veteran of the Korean war; he and his Korean wife had brought the Asian Tempest garlic back with them to America.
+Asian Tempest garlic is native to South Korea and was first commercially produced in the United States by Sweetwater Farm owner, Horace Shaw.
+Shaw and his wife, both garlic enthusiasts, and acquaintances of well-known garlic grower John Swenson stumbled upon a farm selling garlic near their Adams, Oregon home in the early 1980s.
+The farmer was a veteran of the Korean war, and he and his Korean wife had brought the Asian Tempest garlic back with them to America.
 Today, Asian Tempest garlic is available at specialty grocers and farmers markets in the United States and Asia.